subhansmd6/DevOps-Notes/SonarQube/SonarQube-Day1.md

 ## 🔍 What is SonarQube?

+## 🔍 What is SonarQube?

-It is an open-source platform for Software quality management tool.
-It will continuously analyze and measures quality of source code.
+SonarQube is an open-source platform for **software quality management**.
+It continuously analyzes and measures the quality of source code, generating detailed reports in **HTML** or **PDF** formats if issues are found.

-It will generate the report (html, Pdf format), if we have any issues.
-It is a web based tool and it supports different languages like Java, C, C++, JavaScript, and more.
+It is a **web-based tool** and supports multiple programming languages, including:

-Supports multiple databases like MySQL, PostgreSQL, Oracle, and MSSQL.
-It will identify different types of issues like
+- Java
+- C
+- C++
+- JavaScript
+- And more...

+It also supports various databases such as:

+- MySQL
+- PostgreSQL
+- Oracle
+- Microsoft SQL Server

+### 🚨 SonarQube Helps Identify:

-         - Duplicated code
+- 🔁 Duplicated Code
-         - Coding standards
+- 📏 Violations of Coding Standards
-         - Unit tests
+- 🧪 Missing or Failing Unit Tests
-         - Complex code
+- 🔀 Overly Complex Code
-         - Comments
+- 💬 Inadequate or Missing Comments

 ---